-Beyond the Gates is one of the School’s most challenging outdoor education programmes.
+Beyond the Gates is one of the School’s most challenging outdoor education programs.
 Over the course of three weeks, small groups of Year 10 students make their way from the gates of the School to mainland Australia’s highest peak, Mt Kosciuszko through personal endeavour.

-The title ‘Beyond the Gates’ provides a metaphor for the experience being off-site, but also highlights that the personal attributes and skills we hope are developed during the programme will also stand Melbourne Grammar School students in good stead well beyond their time at School.
+The title ‘Beyond the Gates’ provides a metaphor for the experience being off-site, but also highlights that the personal attributes and skills we hope are developed during the program will also stand Melbourne Grammar School students in good stead well beyond their time at School.

 Students undertake intensive hiking, cycling and rafting legs through Victoria’s stunning alpine environment to reach each milestone destination.
 Many students will have some familiarity with these activities from previous purpose-designed outdoor education experiences, but in Beyond the Gates, participants are encouraged to push themselves and to develop their skills further.